-- 2. The Board shall ensure that each work site can access online, through a link on the District health and safety web page, the Occupational Health and Safety Regulation of the Workers' Compensation Act. - 3.
-The District shall maintain a web page that contains Health and Safety information specific to the School District. - 4. a.
+- 1. The Board agrees to make reasonable and proper provisions for the maintenance of high standards of health and safety in the work place. - 2.
+The Board shall ensure that each work site can access online, through a link on the District health and safety web page, the Occupational Health and Safety Regulation of the Workers' Compensation Act. - 3.
+The District shall maintain a web page that contains Health and Safety information specific to the School District.

+- 4. a.
 A teacher with a concern regarding the physical working environment of their classroom or job site should report the concern to the principal and school based health and safety representative. - b.
 All Health and Safety concerns must be reported through the Health and Safety process.
 Emergent matters must be reported directly to the principal. - c.
 If the emergent matter is not satisfactorily resolved in a timely manner, the Superintendent or designate will meet with the Union President or designate to address the concern.

-ARTICLE D.26 HEALTH AND SAFETY COMMITTEE
+ARTICLE D.24 HEALTH AND SAFETY COMMITTEE

-- 1. A District Health and Safety Committee shall be established.
+1. A District Health and Safety Committee shall be established.
 The Committee shall be composed of not fewer than six members.
 The members shall represent the Q.D.T.A., the employer and any other employee Union.
-In no case shall the employer's representatives outnumber those of the employee groups. - 2.
-The Committee shall: - a.
+In no case shall the employer's representatives outnumber those of the employee groups.

+2. The Committee shall:

+- a.
 Determine its mandate in accordance with the W.C.B.
 Regulations and the Workplace Hazardous Materials Information System. - b.
 Make written recommendations to the Superintendent or designate on Health and Safety issues. - c.
 Receive and review site based health and safety minutes. - d.
 Hold regular meetings in accordance with the W.C.B.
 Regulations, during instructional time and forward copies of the meeting minutes promptly to the employer and the Q.D.T.A. and all job sites.
 The minutes will be posted on the District Health and Safety web page. - 3.
 School based Health and Safety Committees should be established under the direction of the Principal. - 4.
-The Committee may contribute to a web page that contains health and safety information as per Article D.25.3 (Health and Safety). - 5.
+The Committee may contribute to a web page that contains health and safety information as per Article D.23.3 (Health and Safety). - 5.
 The Superintendent or designate will respond in writing to written recommendations from the committee within twenty-one (21) days of receiving a recommendation, and either indicate acceptance of the recommendation, or give the employer's reasons for not accepting the recommendation.

-ARTICLE D.27 STUDENT MEDICATION AND MEDICAL PROCEDURES
+ARTICLE D.25 STUDENT MEDICATION AND MEDICAL PROCEDURES

 - 1. Teachers have a duty to render assistance to pupils in emergency situations. - 2.
-The Board shall not require a teacher to administer medication on a regular or predictable basis. - 3.
-Notwithstanding Article D.27.2, teachers in the rural schools of Nazko and Wells may be required to dispense simple oral medication should a principal or support staff not be available.
+The Board shall not require a teacher to administer medication on a regular or predictable basis.

+3. Notwithstanding Article D.25.2, teachers in the rural schools of Nazko and Wells may be required to dispense simple oral medication should a principal or support staff not be available.

-ARTICLE D.28 FIRST AID ATTENDANTS
+ARTICLE D.26 FIRST AID ATTENDANTS